itsMapleLeaf/aspects3/rulebook.md

 Players should first create their characters, assigning attributes, aspects, and traits that suit them.

-The narrator (called the game master or dungeon master in other systems) should prepare a scenario for the players to play through, whether it’s a single-session one-shot, or a campaign spanning over dozens of sessions.
+The narrator[^1] should prepare a scenario for the players to play through, whether it’s a single-session one-shot, or a campaign spanning over dozens of sessions.
 Sessions can last anywhere around 1 to 3 hours, depending on the energy levels, attention span, and/or available time for those playing.

 The game starts and runs as a back-and-forth between players and the narrator.

+[^1]: In other systems, this is called the game master or dungeon master

 ### Players